johirhaquedipok/Dente-single-person-service-provider-_React/instructons.md

 You Must implement Email-password based authentication.
 You will have to implement the Registration and the login page.
 Users should be able to toggle between Login and Registration view.
 You can use react firebase hook to implement the login system.
 And don't forget to make the Email and password field a required field.👍

-Also, implement at least one extra login, which could be (facebook ⚠🟥, github, google, etc).👍
+Also, implement at least one extra login, which could be (facebook, github, google, etc).👍

 Once logged in, the log out/sign out button should appear on the header, which will log out the user once clicked.👍

 Add two more routes. one route will be blogs.
 On the blog page, you will need to answer these three questions.
 This won't be a protected route 👍

-13.1 Difference between authorization and authentication ⚠🟥 baki ache answer⚠🟥
+13.1 Difference between authorization and authentication 👍

 13.2 Why are you using firebase?
-What other options do you have to implement authentication? ⚠🟥 baki ache answer⚠🟥
+What other options do you have to implement authentication? 👍

-13.3 What other services does firebase provide other than authentication⚠🟥 baki ache answer⚠🟥
+13.3 What other services does firebase provide other than authentication👍

 You will create an about me page.
 It could be the about route.
 There you will put your name and your image (picture is optional.
 However, if you put a photo, please put a professional look picture).
 And write a small paragraph (3-5 lines) about your goal.
 And how you will work hard to achieve your goal. ⚠🟥 baki ache answer⚠🟥